marcua/blog.marcua.net/_posts/2023-06-11-ayb-helping-you-own-your-data.md

 ---
 layout: post
-title: 'ayb: Helping you own your data'
+title: 'ayb: A multi-tenant database that helps you own your data'
 date: 2023-06-11 22:45 +0000
 ---
 ## Introduction

 Today's databases are ubiquitous, but frustratingly inaccessible to most people.
 Your own data likely lives in thousands of databases at various companies and organizations, but if you wanted to create a database for yourself in which to store data and share it, you need the skills of both a system administrator and a software engineer.
 By virtue of the complexity of database management systems (and market forces), your data either lives in other people's databases or outside of a database in text files and spreadsheets.

-Three groups of people in particular feel the pain of databases being hard to set up: students that are just getting started, sharers like journalists and scientist who are experts in fields other than hosting databases, and anyone who wants to have sovereignty over their data but isn't sure how to get started.
-We'll dive into each of these groups more in [students, sharers, and sovereigns](#students-sharers-and-sovereigns).
+To make this concrete, imagine a journalist or student that's looking to create a database around a new dataset and build a visualization they host on a website.
+Using existing database tools, they have to secure a machine, install Postgres/MySQL, update various configuration settings to allow incoming connections, and create and host a web application to gatekeep the database credentials.
+Instead, what if our user could: 1) Register for an account on a service provided by their newsroom or school, 2) Issue a `create database` instruction and make their database publicly accessible in read only mode, and 3) Issue SQL from the command line or over HTTP through JavaScript?

-I've been working on a project called [ayb](https://github.com/marcua/ayb), which is a relational database management system that makes it easier to to create databases, share them with collaborators, and query them from a web application or the command line.
-With `ayb`, [all your base can finally belong to you](https://www.youtube.com/watch?v=qItugh-fFgg).
+Toward that vision, I've been building [ayb](https://github.com/marcua/ayb), which is a multi-tenant database management system with easy-to-host instances that quickly allow you to register an account, create databases, share them with collaborators, and query them from a web application or the command line.
+With `ayb`, [all your (data)base can finally belong to you](https://www.youtube.com/watch?v=qItugh-fFgg). `ayb` is open source (Apache 2.0-licensed) and require a single command to start a server.
 What does `ayb` offer?
 * **Popular storage formats as an ejection seat**. `ayb` databases are just SQLite files, and `ayb` relies on SQLite for query processing.
 SQLite is the most widely used database on the planet, and if you one day decide `ayb` isn't for you, you can walk away with your data in a single file.
-(I one day hope to support other formats like DuckDB's after its storage format stabilizes.)
+(We'll support other formats like DuckDB's after its storage format stabilizes.)
 * **Easy registration and database creation**.
 To borrow a tired analogy, `ayb` is like GitHub for your databases: once you create an account on an `ayb` instance, you can create databases quickly and easily.
-Soon I hope to add features like authentication and permissions so that you can easily share your databases with particular people (or make them publicly accessible).
+Next on the roadmap are features like authentication and permissions so that you can easily share your databases with particular people (or make them publicly accessible).
 * **Multi-tenancy**.
-While I'd like to believe `ayb` is easy to get up and running, you shouldn't have to be a system administrator to get started.
-Each `ayb` instance can serve multiple users' databases, so I imagine that in a classroom or newsroom, one person can get it running and everyone else can live on the same instance.
-After I work through authentication and permissions, I'll plan on running a public `ayb` instance so people can spin up databases without having to run their own instance.
+While `ayb` is easy to get up and running, you shouldn't have to be a system administrator to get started.
+Each `ayb` instance can serve multiple users' databases, so that in a classroom or newsroom, one person can get it running and everyone else can live on the same instance.
+Once `ayb` has authentication and permissions, I'll plan on running a public `ayb` instance so people can spin up databases without having to run their own instance.
 Clustering/distribution is on the roadmap so that eventually, if your instance ever needed to, it could run on multiple nodes.
 * **An HTTP API**.
 To make it easy to integrate into web applications, `ayb` exposes databases over an HTTP API.
-Down the line I hope to support other wire protocols (e.g., the PostgreSQL wire protocol) for broader compatibility with existing applications.
+Other wire protocols (e.g., the PostgreSQL wire protocol) are on the roadmap for broader compatibility with existing applications.

 As it stands, `ayb` is neither feature complete nor production-ready.
 Functionality like authentication, permissions, collaboration, isolation, high availability, and transaction support are on the [Roadmap](https://github.com/marcua/ayb#roadmap) but not available today.
 If you want to collaborate, reach out!